cicwi/PyCorrectedEmissionCT/README.md

   - Simultaneous Iterative Reconstruction Technique (SIRT).
   - Simultaneous Algebraic Reconstruction Technique (SART).
   - Primal-dual optimization from Chambolle-Pock, with:
-    * Gaussian and Poisson noise modelling
+    * Various data fitting terms, including Gaussian and Poisson noise modelling.
-    * Optional TV-min, l1-min, laplacian, and wavelet based regularization.
+    * Various optional regularization terms, including: TV-min, l1-min, laplacian, and wavelet l_1-min.

 It contains the code used for the following paper, which also provides a mathematical description of the concepts and algorithms used here: